Ronald Verlin Cassill: Teaching career

 Cassill took up a lecturing position at the University of Washington in Seattle in 1955; in 1957, he taught in New York, where he became a lecturer at both Columbia University and the New School for Social Research.
 Between the shift of moving from the west coast to the east coast, Cassill met and married writer Karilyn Kay Adams on November 23, 1956.
 (An earlier marriage to artist Kathleen Rosecranz ended in divorce.)
 Together they had three children, Orin, Jesse, and Erica Cassill.
 Cassill returned to the University of Iowa in the same capacity in 1960 where he would teach for a few years at the Iowa Writer's Workshop.
 Notable students who took classes with Cassill at the Iowa Writer's Workshop during this time include Clark Blaise, Raymond Carver, and Joy Williams.

 His next position was as writer-in-residence at Purdue University from 1965 to 1966.
-Cassill was appointed Associate Professor at Brown University in 1966 and then to Professor of English in 1972 where he remained until his retired from teaching as Professor emeritus in 1983.
+Cassill was appointed associate professor at Brown University in 1966 and then to Professor of English in 1972 where he remained until his retired from teaching as Professor emeritus in 1983.
 Cassill founded the Associated Writing Programs (now known as the Association of Writers & Writing Programs) in 1967.
 In addition to his teaching, Cassill served as U.S. Information Service lecturer in Europe from 1975 to 1976.
 During this time, he mounted another art exhibit in 1970.
 After retiring from Brown University, Cassill became the editor of The Norton Anthology of Short Fiction, retaining this position for nearly a quarter century, until his death.

-In 1973, Cassill created a controversy when his essay, “Up the Down Co-ed,” was published in Esquire magazine with the subtitle "Notes on the Eternal Problem of Fornication With Students."
+In 1973, Cassill created controversy when his essay, “Up the Down Co-ed,” was published in Esquire magazine with the subtitle "Notes on the Eternal Problem of Fornication With Students."
 In it, he boasted about having slept with numerous young college women and lamented that the newly liberated women of the 1970s preferred men their own age.

-"When I met him in Providence," said Robert Day, "Verlin was having a bad day.
-Esquire had just published his piece “Up the Down Co-ed”, and the student newspaper at Brown had run the headline: Verlin Cassill: Another D.H.
-Lawrence or just a Dirty Old Man?"
+The Brown Daily Herald student newspaper subsequently published an opinion piece headlined “Verlin Cassill: Another D.H.
+Lawrence or Just a Dirty Old Man?"